-The Compensation Committee of the Board of Directors (the "Committee") generally determines base salary levels for executive level positions prior to the annual stockholders meeting in May.
-Target incentives for executive level positions are determined at or about the start of the fiscal year and actual bonuses are approved after the end of the fiscal year based upon Company performance.
-The process involved in the executive compensation determination for fiscal 1995 is summarized below.:
+The Committee generally determines base salary levels for executive level positions prior to the annual stockholders' meeting in May.
+The process involved in the determination of executive base salaries for fiscal 1997 is summarized below.

-- In April 1995, the Company's chief executive officer developed executive compensation data from a nationally recognized survey for a group of similarly sized high technology companies.
+In April 1997, the Company's chief executive officer developed executive compensation data from a nationally recognized survey for a group of similarly sized high technology companies.
 The Company's chief financial officer's position as well as the principal executives of each division and subsidiary were matched to comparable survey positions and competitive market compensation levels were determined for base salary.
-This data was provided to the Committee, along with performance evaluations and salary recommendations. - In May 1995, the chief executive officer reviewed the competitive market data with the Committee for each executive level position and the responsibility level of each position, together with the individual's performance for the last fiscal year and objectives for fiscal 1995.
-The Company's performance was compared to objectives for the last fiscal year and performance targets for fiscal 1995 were also reviewed. - The Committee reviewed the recommendations, performance evaluations and survey data outlined above.
-After discussion, the Committee approved a base salary level to be effective May 1, 1995, for each executive level position other than the chief executive officer.
-The Committee reviewed the salary of the chief executive officer and compared it to those in peer positions in companies of similar size and performance.
-Given this review, the Committee determined that effective May 1, 1995, it was appropriate to increase the chief executive officer's base salary to a level more consistent with the base salaries of other chief executive officers of similarly sized high technology companies. - Incentives for executive level positions are determined according to the Company's Incentive Bonus Plan (the "Incentive Plan"), based upon Company performance.
-In general, the Incentive Plan performance target objectives must be achieved before any bonuses may be paid to participants. - In February 1996, the Committee reviewed and approved incentive awards for 1995 for all eligible participants in the Company's Incentive Plan.
-The bonus was based upon actual Company performance compared to the target which followed the process and formula outlined in the Incentive Plan.
+This data was provided to the Committee, along with performance evaluations and salary recommendations.

+In May 1997, the chief executive officer reviewed the competitive market data with the Committee for each executive level position and the responsibility level of each position, together with the individual's performance for the last fiscal year and objectives for fiscal 1997.
+The Company's performance was compared to objectives for the last fiscal year and performance targets for fiscal 1997 were also reviewed.
+The Committee reviewed the recommendations, performance evaluations and survey data outlined above.
+After discussion, the Committee approved a base salary level to be effective May 1, 1997, for each executive level position other than the chief executive officer.

+The Committee reviewed the base salary of the chief executive officer and compared it to those in peer positions in companies of similar size and performance.
+As a result of this review, the Committee determined that effective May 1, 1997, it was appropriate to increase the chief executive officer's base salary to a level more consistent with the base salaries of other chief executive officers of similarly sized high technology companies.
+The group of companies used for salary comparison purposes is not the same group of companies used to compare stock performance included elsewhere herein.

+ANNUAL INCENTIVES

+Bonuses are designed to be a significant component of cash compensation.
+Incentives for executive level positions are determined according to the Company's Incentive Bonus Plan (the "Incentive Plan"), based upon Company performance.
+In general, the Incentive Plan performance target objectives must be achieved before any bonuses may be paid to participants.

+In January 1998, the Committee reviewed and approved incentive awards for 1997 for all eligible participants in the Company's Incentive Plan.
+The bonuses were based upon actual Company performance compared to the target which followed the process and formula outlined in the Incentive Plan.
+In each case, the incentive compensation is determined with reference to a pre-tax earnings "target" fixed by the Compensation Committee, or in the case of divisions and subsidiaries, by the corporate management.
 Based on the Company's year-end financial results, the threshold performance levels of the earnings objectives were exceeded.

+STOCK OPTIONS

+The Committee grants stock options to focus the executive on the long term performance of the Company and on maximizing stockholder value.
+The grant of stock options is closely tied to individual executive performance.
+The Committee grants such stock options after a review of various factors, including the executive's current equity ownership in the Company, potential future contributions to the Company and job responsibilities.
+The

+Committee members weigh these subjective factors individually and arrive at final determinations for option grants through consensus.
+Stock options are granted with an exercise price equal to the current fair market value of the Company's stock and utilize vesting periods to encourage retention of executive officers.
+The Committee believes stock options serve to align the interests of executive officers with those of other stockholders.